mcjtag/tcam/README.md

 Description:

 Each key and mask are contained in the registered memory.
 This circumstance allows implement parallel matching logic.
-The output match signal is comparison of zero with results of XOR functions of a buffered key, an input request key and an inverted buffered mask.
+The output match signal is comparison of zero with results of function: "buffered key" XOR "input request key" AND "inverted buffered mask".